-Here are the covers I see Ira’s work on: 49, 51, 53, 56, 57, 59, 61-63.
-That’s nine covers.
+Here are the covers I see Ira’s work on (not counting repeats): 30-31, 41, 45, 47, 49-51, 53-57, 59, 61-63.
+That’s 17 in all.

 Ira’s lettering on this Nip and Chip story from issue #37, Feb.-March 1950, is larger than usual, perhaps because he had the room.

 While scanning through the issues, I was startled to find this Fox and Crow story in issue #45 with the Crow pretending to be Morpheus, the Greek god of sleep, in order to fool the Fox.
 It’s an interesting premonition of the 1980’s SANDMAN series written by Neil Gaiman, who told me he never saw it or any Fox and Crow stories.
 Comics expert Mark Evanier pointed out that the artist, James Davis, who was in California, pencilled and inked the art and balloon borders before sending the pages to DC in New York, where Ira Schnapp would have received them to letter.
-This is the likely reason many of the funny animal stories he and other letterers did have oddly-shaped or misfit balloons: the artists, who may also have been working as animators in California, put them in before the lettering, and Ira and his colleagues had to make the lettering fit as best they could.
+This is the likely reason many of the funny animal stories he and other letterers did have oddly-shaped or misfit balloons: the artists, who were also working as animators in California, put them in before the lettering, and Ira and his colleagues had to make the lettering fit as best they could.
 Mark wonders if the extra space in the last panel might have been where editor Larry Nadle cut some of the dialogue in the original script, which artist Davis would have pencilled on the page to estimate the balloon size.